 - As a minimum an annual ORSA will be completed which will be based on MICL's Stochastic Model and incorporates stress tests and scenario analyses taking into account an appropriate range of adverse circumstances and events relevant to the company's business and risk profile.
 This is approved by the MICL Board on an annual basis or more frequently if the risk profile of the business changes significantly. - Reverse stress tests to evaluate the circumstances under which MICL's business model may fail.
 This is reviewed and approved by the MICL Board on an annual basis as part of the ORSA process. - Solvency Capital Requirement (SCR) computations are performed quarterly and compared to the capital position held within a Solvency II balance sheet produced simultaneously.
 This comparison is reviewed quarterly by management and shared, as required, with the regulator on a regular basis.
-As part of this process there is a 3 year forward looking projection of the SCR and Own Funds (to the next 3 year ends). - Production of a quarterly rolling forecast showing the company's 12 month forecast SCR position relative to its forecast Solvency II capital resource position, incorporating appropriate sensitivity testing of this forecast position.
-In particular, the forecast accommodates amounts needed to execute planned or opportunistic growth and acquisitions.
-This is documented in MICL's quarterly board reporting. - Details of any planned capital actions, including an assessment of those actions on MICL's capital adequacy and capital quality. - Contingency plans in the event that current sources of capital are no longer viable.
+As part of the ORSA process there is a 3 year forward looking projection of the SCR and Own Funds (to the next 3 year ends). - Details of any planned capital actions, including an assessment of those actions on MICL's capital adequacy and capital quality. - Contingency plans in the event that current sources of capital are no longer viable.